diwalkerdev/Meliorate/README.md

     // code goes here.
 }

-// Not extracted as a test function. static void test_that_something_is_false()
+// Not extracted as a test function because the function is static. static void test_that_something_is_false()
 {
     // code goes here.